A Data-driven ML Approach for Maximizing Performance in LLM-Adapter Serving: S-LoRA case

-\textbf{Insight. } These findings highlight the complexity and variability in identifying the optimal placement for maximizing throughput without starvation, as it heavily depends on workload conditions and server configuration.
-Therefore, a large and diverse dataset is essential for accurately predicting this optimal placement.

-\subsubsection{S-LoRA case}
+\section{S-LoRA case}

-We include a brief analysis using the S-LoRA framework to demonstrate that our methodology is not specific to vLLM and can be applied to other frameworks.
-Right subfigure of Figure~\ref{fig:performance_analysis-with_offloading_variation} presents the optimal placement of S-LoRA across different arrival rates.
+We include a brief analysis using the S-LoRA framework~\cite{sheng2024slora} to demonstrate that our problem is not specific to vLLM and can be applied to other frameworks.
+Figure~\ref{fig:performance_analysis-slora} presents the optimal configuration of concurrent adapters in S-LoRA across different arrival rates.
 Notably, the decline in throughput as the rate decreases is remarkably modest compared to vLLM, highlighting the relevance of the S-LoRA design.
 Nevertheless, we still can perceive a 15-20\% decrease in the maximum throughput.
 Our approach could be handy in identifying these throughput variations and determining the number of adapters at which this maximum is achieved.